brittCommit/myToDoList/my-to-do-list/README.md

-This To-Do List was made while learning React while following a Scrimba Course
+This To-Do List was made while learning React while following a Scrimba Course.

 ---------------------------------------------------------------------------------------------------